-The ‘little grey’ Ferguson tractor wrote itself into the annals of local history through the integral part it played in saving Wentworth from the 1956 floods.
+The ‘little grey’ TEA20 Fergie tractor wrote itself into local history books through the integral part it played in saving Wentworth from the 1956 floods.

 Flood waters raced towards Wentworth via both the Darling and Murray rivers, resulting in a third of Wentworth going under water.
 Wentworth became an island in an inland sea.